ogDAO/Optino/README.md

 # BokkyPooBah's Vanilla And Bounded Optino(tm) Crypto Options

-Status: Muddled work in progress
+Status: Work in progress

+You can test it out using MetaMask connected to the Ropsten network at [https://bokkypoobah.github.io/Optino](https://bokkypoobah.github.io/Optino/#/vanillaOptinoExplorer/all)

 # Risks